BJP's UP MLA Surendra Singh accuses party MP Virendra Singh Mast of grabbing land | Politics

 ''Instead of making allegations in the media, the MLA should have fought a legal battle,'' he said, adding that Virendra Singh Mast would not reply to the accusation.

-The day and date of fast will be announced soon, Surendra Singh said.
+The day and date of fast will be announced soon, he said.

-However, the MP on Tuesday, while addressing a programme in Bairia claimed that no other MP or MLA was more powerful than him.
+However, the MP on Tuesday, while addressing a programme in Bairia claimed that no other parliamentarian or legislator was more powerful than him.

 ''Everyone knows what happens to those who create hurdles in work of others.
 I am here for past five to six months seeing everything,'' Mast said.